Medicare Eligibility

 If you’ve worked at least 10 years (40 quarters) while paying Medicare taxes, there is no monthly premium for your Medicare Part A (hospital insurance) benefits.
 But if you haven’t worked, or worked less than 10 years, you may qualify for Part A free when your spouse turns 62, if she or he has worked at least 10 years while paying Medicare taxes.
 However, to be eligible for Medicare, you need to be 65 years old.
 You also need to be an American citizen or legal permanent resident of at least five continuous years.

 If you retire at age 62, you may be able to continue to get medical insurance coverage through your employer, or you can purchase coverage through NevadaHealthlink until you turn 65.
-Another option is qualifying the Nevada Medicaid.
+Another option is qualifying through the State of Nevada Medicaid.

 Your eligibility for Medicare is not based on your work history.
 However, people with at least 10 years (40 quarters) of paying Medicare payroll taxes will get Part A services without paying premiums once they are eligible.